ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/SlotsLayout.rst

 This attached property defines the relative position of the slot inside the layout.
 It is attached to each slot.
-The default value is `SlotsLayout </sdk/apps/qml/Ubuntu.Components/SlotsLayout/>`__.Trailing.
+The default value is :ref:`SlotsLayout <sdk_ubuntu_components_slotslayout>`.Trailing.

 Valid values for position are:

--  `SlotsLayout </sdk/apps/qml/Ubuntu.Components/SlotsLayout/>`__.First:
+-  :ref:`SlotsLayout <sdk_ubuntu_components_slotslayout>`.First: the slot
-   the slot will be positioned at the beginning of the layout
+   will be positioned at the beginning of the layout
--  `SlotsLayout </sdk/apps/qml/Ubuntu.Components/SlotsLayout/>`__.Leading:
+-  :ref:`SlotsLayout <sdk_ubuntu_components_slotslayout>`.Leading: the slot
-   the slot will be positioned in the leading slots
+   will be positioned in the leading slots
--  `SlotsLayout </sdk/apps/qml/Ubuntu.Components/SlotsLayout/>`__.Trailing:
+-  :ref:`SlotsLayout <sdk_ubuntu_components_slotslayout>`.Trailing: the
-   the slot will be positioned in the trailing slots, i.e. the one towards the end of the layout.
+   slot will be positioned in the trailing slots, i.e. the one towards the end of the layout.
--  `SlotsLayout </sdk/apps/qml/Ubuntu.Components/SlotsLayout/>`__.Last:
+-  :ref:`SlotsLayout <sdk_ubuntu_components_slotslayout>`.Last: the slot
-   the slot will be positioned at the end of the layout.
+   will be positioned at the end of the layout.

-`ProgressionSlot </sdk/apps/qml/Ubuntu.Components/ProgressionSlot/>`__,
+:ref:`ProgressionSlot <sdk_ubuntu_components_progressionslot>`, for
-for instance, has its position set to
+instance, has its position set to
-`SlotsLayout </sdk/apps/qml/Ubuntu.Components/SlotsLayout/>`__.Last, in
+:ref:`SlotsLayout <sdk_ubuntu_components_slotslayout>`.Last, in order to
-order to make sure the chevron is always displayed as the last trailing slot.
+make sure the chevron is always displayed as the last trailing slot.

 Whenever there are more slots with the same SlotsLayout::position, they will be positioned following the order in which they were added to the